glennj/exercism.io/_mentor_notes/bash.md

 <!-- ........................................................ -->
 ## Loops

-You don't need to call out to `seq`: use a builtin bash C-style for loop:
+It's not necessary to call out to `seq`: use bash's builtin C-style for loop:
 ```bash
 len=${#input}
 for (( i = 0; i < len; i++ )); do ...